aws-powertools/actions/README.md

 ## License

-This library is licensed under the LICENSE NAME HERE License.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.